catchorg/Catch2/docs/own-main.md

   if( returnCode != 0 ) // Indicates a command line error
   	return returnCode;

-  // writing to session.configData() or session.Config() here
+  // Writing to session.configData() or session.Config() here
-  // overrides command line args
+  // overrides command line args.
-  // only do this if you know you need to
+  // Only do this if you know you need to.

   return session.run();
 }